Bulletin of the Medical University of South Carolina

 Applicants must file a university application for admission according to filing deadlines.

-Applicants must provide official transcripts of work completed at their high school of graduation and of all post-secondary work already completed at an accredited institution.
+Applicants must provide official transcripts of all post-secondary work already completed at an accredited institution.
 (And prior to the end of their first semester of enrollment at the university, applicants must provide final official transcripts of work listed on the application as "in progress".)
 Work completed at non-accredited institutions will be subject to review by MUSC faculty on a course-by-course basis.

 Applicants must request that official reports of standardized test scores be sent directly to Enrollment Services.

 Applicants must request letters of reference/recommendation be sent directly to Enrollment Services.